KarolTrzeszczkowski/Electron-Cash-Last-Will-Plugin/README.md

 6 months is quite a **long period of time**, it's possible to forget about refreshing your contract.
 To solve this problem Licho offers the **notification service**.
 For a small fee Licho will send you an **e-mail reminder** a week before your contract expiry date.

 The notification service is also a solution to the issue, that a wallet without the plugin installed can't see the contract.
-This means that your inheritor won't know about the contract unless they cheched.
+This means that your inheritor won't know about the contract unless they checked.
 When you pass away and your contract expire, Licho may **let your inheritor know** about the Last Will contract waiting to be claimed.

 If you decide to order an e-mail notification, a transaction will be created.
-It will be of the value of the fee for the servises and it will have an encrypted email address attached as the OP_RETURN data.
+It will be of the value of the fee for the services and it will have an encrypted email address attached as the OP_RETURN data.
 For the inheritor notification, an encrypted e-mail and the contract address will be attached.

 ## Refreshing the contract